Sparkasse Bamberg supports Levi Strauss Museum with 501 euros!

 Sparkasse Bamberg spendet 501 Euro für das Levi-Strauss-Museum in Buttenheim, feiert kulturelles Erbe und Unterstützung.

-Sparkasse Bamberg donates 501 euros for the Levi-Strauss Museum in Buttenheim, celebrates cultural heritage and support.
-(Symbolbild/MW)
+Sparkasse Bamberg donates 501 euros to the Levi Strauss Museum in Buttenheim, celebrating cultural heritage and support.

 Sparkasse Bamberg supports Levi Strauss Museum with 501 euros!

-Buttenheim, Deutschland - The Sparkasse Bamberg has set a great sign on the occasion of its 200th anniversary and supported the support association of the Levi Strauss Museum in Buttenheim with a donation of 501 euros.
-This is another step in the promotion of regional culture, which should not only strengthen the connection to the history of the region, but also duly appreciate the 25th anniversary of the museum.
-The Levi Strauss Museum is reminiscent of the life of Levi Strauss, born in Buttenheim in 1829, who went down in history as the inventor of jeans.
-Fränkischer Tag reports that the head of the museum, Tanja Roppel, thanked for the grant and its importance for cultural exchange emphasized.
+On the occasion of its 200th anniversary, Sparkasse Bamberg made a great statement and supported the support association of the Levi Strauss Museum in Buttenheim with a donation of 501 euros.
+This is a further step in the promotion of regional culture, which is intended not only to strengthen the connection to the history of the region, but also to properly honor the 25th anniversary of the museum.
+The Levi Strauss Museum commemorates the life of Levi Strauss, who was born in Buttenheim in 1829 and went down in history as the inventor of jeans.
+Franconian day reports that the director of the museum, Tanja Roppelt, warmly thanked the donation and emphasized its importance for cultural exchange.

-Andreas Geist, head of the Buttenheim office, was pleased with the support of the museum.
-This donation is not only a financial contribution, but also shows that Sparkasse Bamberg has a good hand for regional projects that preserve the cultural heritage.
-You can learn a lot from the history of Levi Strausss - not only through his entrepreneurial success, but also about his roots in Buttenheim, where it all started.
+Andreas Geist, head of the Buttenheim office, was pleased about the museum's support.
+This donation is not only a financial contribution, but also shows that Sparkasse Bamberg has a good hand for regional projects that preserve cultural heritage.
+You can learn a lot from the story of Levi Strauss - not only about his entrepreneurial successes, but also about his roots in Buttenheim, where it all began.

-The Levi Strauss Museum, where visitors receive an insight into the cultural history of the jeans and the personality of Levi Strauss, is in good hands at his location, the founder's birthplace.
-Strauss, who was still known as Löb Strauß at the time, emigrated to the USA in 1848, where he later successfully managed a wholesale business with his brothers.
-In 1853 he opened a clothing business in San Francisco, and the partnership with Schneider Jacob Davis produced the legendary jeans, which are now an integral part of the fashion world.
-More information about the museum can be found on Long John .
+The Levi Strauss Museum, where visitors gain an insight into the cultural history of jeans and Levi Strauss' personality, is ideally located at its location, the birthplace of the company's founder.
+Strauss, then known as Löb Strauß, emigrated to the USA in 1848, where he later successfully ran a wholesale business with his brothers.
+In 1853 he opened a clothing store in San Francisco, and his partnership with tailor Jacob Davis produced the legendary jeans that are now an integral part of the fashion world.
+More information about the museum can be found at Long John.

-There are a variety of exhibition days in the museum.
-On the ground floor, the life story of the Levi Strauss and his emigration to the United States is told.
-The second floor is entirely dedicated to the history of the jeans and the milestones of Levi Strauss & Co., while the development of jeans from the decade of the 1940s to modern styles can be viewed on the top floor.
-In addition, there is a cinema room in which classics of jeans commercials are shown and a room for changing exhibitions.
+There are a variety of exhibition floors in the museum.
+The life story of Levi Strauss and his emigration to the United States are told on the ground floor.
+The second floor is entirely dedicated to the history of jeans and the milestones of Levi Strauss & Co., while the top floor shows the evolution of jeans from the decade of the 1940s to modern styles.
+There is also a cinema room where classic jeans commercials are shown and a room for changing exhibitions.

-The Levi Strauss Museum has not only established itself as a cultural heritage in the region, but was also honored with various awards, including the 'jewelry bar and the Red Dot Design Award.
-Visitors can visit the premises of Tuesdays and Thursdays as well as on weekends and public holidays.
-Guided tours are possible for groups.
-The museum also sells merchandise articles from Levi’s, ranging from catalogs to clothing.
+The Levi Strauss Museum has not only established itself as a cultural heritage site in the region, but has also been honored with various awards, including the 'Schmuckziegel' and the Red Dot Design Awards.
+Visitors can view the premises on Tuesdays and Thursdays as well as on weekends and public holidays.
+Guided tours are possible for groups by arrangement.
+The museum also sells Levi’s merchandise ranging from catalogs to clothing.

-The current exchange exhibition 'Dude Ranches' by Lynn Downey runs until February 16, 2025 and can be visited together with the impressive permanent exhibition.
-The Levi Strauss Museum remains a lively place of encounter and exchange, and the support from the Sparkasse Bamberg helps to continue this tradition.
+Lynn Downey's current temporary exhibition 'Dude Ranches' runs until February 16, 2025 and can be visited together with the impressive permanent exhibition.
+The Levi Strauss Museum remains a lively place of encounter and exchange, and the support from Sparkasse Bamberg helps to continue this tradition.